 Some people simply don’t like the thought of using conventional roll-ons.
 One of the obvious disadvantages is that it can’t be used from one person to another.
-This, however, is a very minor disadvantage, and a lot of people could overlook this for its advantages.
+This, however, is a minor disadvantage, and a lot of people could overlook this for its advantages.

 This is also a common disadvantage among roll-ons, and some people just don’t like the sticky feeling that deodorants leave once it is applied.
 A small price to pay than having sweaty and smelly armpits.

-This would have to be the greatest disadvantage of choosing the Maxim Antiperspirant Roll-On Deodorant.
-The reality is, excessive sweating does not only occur in the under arms.
+This would have to be the greatest disadvantage of choosing the Maxim Deodorant Roll-On Deodorant.
+The reality is, excessive sweating does not only occur in the underarms.

 It could also happen on the head, hands, and feet as well.
 The roll-on formulation prevents you from using it elsewhere.

 If you’re on the lookout for products that would most definitely help fix your sweating problem, then one of the best options you have is Maxim Antiperspirant Roll-On Deodorant.
-It does its job in the best way possible, and allows for maximum protection against sweaty underarms while remainign gentle of sensitive skin.
+It does its job in the best way possible and allows for maximum protection against sweaty underarms while remaining gentle of sensitive skin.